Yvonne Carter Award for Outstanding Early Career Researcher

 The award is open to early career researchers in primary care.

-Applicants should have no more than 5 years in General Practice/Primary Care (GP/PC) post PhD or 5 years since a substantive contract in a dept of GP/PC (ie holding a post as a research fellow, lecturer, teacher).
+Applicants should have no more than 5 years academic experience, excluding any career breaks, either in General Practice/Primary Care (GP/PC) post PhD or no more than 5 years, excluding any career breaks, since starting a substantive contract in a dept of GP/PC (ie holding a post as a research fellow, lecturer, teacher, 0.4 or more WTE).

 They should hold a formal or honorary appointment with a primary care department, centre or group in a UK/Ireland University, have published original research in peer-reviewed journals – at least one as a lead author – and be actively engaged in high quality research which is genuinely grounded in primary care.